Abarim Publications' online Biblical Hebrew Dictionary

 There are four distinct groups of words in the Bible that all have to do with the base-form צלל (sll).
 Languages that are cognates of Hebrew show these same four groups, and that leads scholars to believe that there are four distinct roots צלל (sll), that accidentally evolved into the same shape.
 Whether this is true or not can't be established with any certainty, but what is sure is that the poetic writers of the Bible realized that these four groups of words are visually alike, and somewhat in meaning as well:

-The verb צלל (salal), means to tingle or quiver.
+The verb צלל (salal I), means to tingle, quiver or ring like a bell.
 This verb occurs about half a dozen times in the Bible (Jeremiah 19:3, Habakkuk 3:16).
 Its derivatives are:

 - The masculine noun צלצל (silsal), meaning a whirring or buzzing (Isaiah 18:1 only).